Skip to main content

 Arbitrary command execution is not recommended unless you know what you're doing.
 The motor or the vehicle may spontaneously accelerate.
 If you wish to have a more user-friendly experience with setting up a product, we recommend using some of our predefined plugins or scripts.

-to execute an arbitrary command, navigate to /commands folder.
-Double-clicking your command will open it's dialog:
+To execute an arbitrary command, navigate to /commands folder.
+Double-clicking your command opens its dialog:

 emgui

-To execute, hit execute button.
-You will see the status of execution in the State box.
-There are two ways (and their combinations) on how to exchange data with the command:
+To execute, click the execute button.
+The execution status will be displayed in the State box.
+There are two ways (and their combinations) to exchange data with the command:

 1. Arguments and result.
 The dialog contains 4 input string argument boxes and a single number result box.
-If you wish to append up to 4 input string arguments, fill them up in the arguments boxes.
-You will see the result of the command after it finishes (usually, a success is indicated with a zero return value).
+To append up to 4 input string arguments, fill them in the arguments boxes.
+The result of the command will be displayed after it finishes (usually, success is indicated by a zero return value).
 This example shows how to use echo command to mirror arguments into the standard output:

 emgui

 2. Standard input and output.
 The dialog consists of standard input and output edit boxes.
-If you wish to send a text input to the process, fill it up in the standard input box before executing.
+To send a text input to the process, fill it in the standard input box before executing.
 This example shows how to load an internal script using script command:

 emgui

 3. Standard input and output with synchronization.
-When the command awaits input from you, the standard input box will be highlighted.
+If the command awaits input from you, the standard input box will be highlighted.
 This example shows the save command waiting for the user's confirmation:

 emgui